I am interested in writing as a dialogic practise in which I am listening as a mediator for voices that are otherwise not heard.

 I have written several scripts, poems, stories that I also perform live, and mostly non-fiction that experiments with the writing of history.
-I write the occasional piece of criticism but only from the position of choice about a piece that has moved me rather than as a practise of criticism as such, although much of my early writing would also fit that category.
+I write the occasional piece of criticism but only from the position of choice about a piece that has moved me.

-Each of these publications is freely available along with others not listed here but available on request from the author.
+Each of these publications is freely available along with others not listed here but available on request.

-Bordered Lives: Immigration Detention Archive (Berlin: Sternberg Press, 2019) in press.
+Bordered Lives: Immigration Detention Archive (Berlin: Sternberg Press, 2020)

 Special Journal Issues and Books Edited